iaroshenko-dev/jupiter-voice-dictation/README.md

 **Jupiter** is a local voice dictation application for Windows.

 Speak naturally and the recognized text is entered directly into the active Windows application.
-Speech processing is performed locally on the user's computer.
+Speech processing runs locally on the user's computer, without sending voice data to a remote server.

-Jupiter was developed as a complete applied software product — from the initial idea and technology research to a working Windows release and installer.
+Jupiter was developed as a complete software product — from the initial idea and technology research to a working Windows release, installer, and licensing system.

 ## Features

 * real-time voice dictation;
-* local speech processing;
+* automatic speech recognition without pressing a button;
+* pause mode;
 * direct text input into Windows applications;
 * system tray integration;
-* working and pause modes;
+* local speech processing;
 * license and trial system;
 * ready-to-use Windows installer.